lechenyu/Arbalest/README.md

 We modified ThreadSanitizer (compiler-rt/lib/tsan) to implement a prototype of our data inconsistency detector.
 In addition, we also implemented all OpenMP Tool interface (OMPT) callbacks for OpenMP device offloading according to the 5.2 version specification.

-Note: this prototype only support the x86-64 architecture
+Note: this prototype only supports the x86-64 architecture

 ## How to install Arbalest